Ichmed/Thousndoor/World/Creatures/Carnae/Ursarc.md

 A Species of bear-like [[Carnae]] that live in the far north of the [[_WRK_ WALRUS Ocean]].
 ## Anatomy
 [[Ursarc]] have a body length of 2 to 3 meters.
-Because their spine attaches to the back of the skull they have a hunched-over stance when walking on two feet or sitting, making them appear shorter than they are.
+Because their spine attaches to the back of the skull, they have a hunched-over stance when walking on two feet or sitting, making them appear shorter than they are.
 Their hands are paw-like and have calloused pads.

 ## Behavior
 Compared to most [[Carnae]], [[Ursarc]] are rather animalistic, as such they are not above using their teeth and claws in combat and prefer to walk on all fours rather than upright.